-Remember replying to invites is polite.
+Remember that replying to invites is polite.
 Not acknowledging the invitation doesn't feel good and is rude.
 Respond to group messages on the group.
 Otherwise, it puts people in a difficult position and leaves others in the dark about who is attending.
-If you're inviting people to a group activity it may be helpful to place limits on when you'd like an answer by - this provides clarity for all the group members and enables plans to proceed once the time limit has passed without guilt and worry about excluding people who haven't replied.
+If you're inviting people to a group activity it may be helpful to let people know when you'd like an answer by.
+This provides clarity for all the group members and enables plans to proceed once the time limit has passed without guilt and worry about excluding people who haven't replied.